AdaCore/training_material/courses/ada_essentials/020_declarations/02-identifiers_and_comments.rst

   * Starts with an identifier
   * Can be followed by one or more suffixes

-    * Indicate something specific, such as a record component or an array index
+    * Indicates something specific, such as a record component or an array index

   .. image:: identifiers_vs_names_2.svg
      :align: center